1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Iowa cities and counties for outdoor recreation projects including skate parks, playgrounds, pools, campgrounds, trails, and land acquisition.
+According to the current listing, eligibility includes: Iowa cities and counties for outdoor recreation projects including skate parks, playgrounds, pools, campgrounds, trails, and land acquisition.
 Projects must align with the Statewide Comprehensive Outdoor Recreation Plan (SCORP).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.